 - The data collected during the interview (your answers) will be stored separately from your name and contact details using a pseudonym (code number) that will also be used for repeat surveys.

-- Right to rectification, GDPR, article 16
+- Right to rectification of data, GDPR, article 16

 - Right to restriction of processing, GDPR, article 18